Functions of the Agency

 The Agency reviews and assesses the EIA.
 It must ensure that the EIA is in accordance with the PUM (EIA) Regulations 2007.
 The review of the EIA report is then submitted to the Board for a decision.

-SD Staff consists of 1 Principal Officer, 3 Senior Officers, 2 Sustainable Development Officers, 1 Inspection Officer, 1 Community Officer.
+SD staff consists of 1 Principal officer, 1 Senior officer and 2 Sustainable Development officers

 The Urban Management (UM) Section delivers complaint resolution services regarding public amenity (nuisance) provisions under the Act.
 Section 63 of the Act identifies the following issues as affecting the amenity of an area.